post-title

 Juice fasting, where you consume only fruit and vegetable juices, can provide nutrients while still allowing the liver to focus on detoxifying.
 It may not be as intense as water fasting, but it still offers a break from regular digestion and supports liver health.

-The Risks of Fasting for Liver Detox
+What Are the Risks of Fasting for Liver Detox?

 While fasting can benefit liver detox, it’s not without its risks.
 For individuals with pre-existing liver conditions, such as cirrhosis or hepatitis, fasting may put additional stress on the liver.
 Rapid weight loss from extreme fasting can also lead to gallstones, a painful condition that affects the gallbladder and liver.
 Therefore, it is important to approach fasting cautiously and consult with a healthcare provider before beginning any fasting regimen, especially if you have underlying liver issues.